•

 When warm weather arrives, they shed that extra insulation, revealing a sleeker summer coat.

 Age also plays a role.
-Many kittens start with shorter, thinner fur, which gradually lengthens and fills out.
+As we discussed above, youngsters start with shorter, thinner fur, which gradually lengthens and fills out.

 Some felines get fluffier with age, especially around the mane and tail.
 Others may see subtle color shifts, with smokes becoming more defined and silvers developing a richer contrast.